pschatzmann/ESP32-A2DP/README.md

 - The [class documentation can be found here](https://pschatzmann.github.io/ESP32-A2DP/html/group__a2dp.html)
 - You can also find further information in the [Wiki](https://github.com/pschatzmann/ESP32-A2DP/wiki)

+## Support

 I spent a lot of time to provide a comprehensive and complete documentation.
-So please read the documentation and check the issues and discussions before posting any new ones on Github.
+So please read the documentation first and check the issues and discussions before posting any new ones on Github.
-And above all don't send me any e-mails or post questions on my personal website!
+And above all __don't__ send me any e-mails or post questions on my personal website!

 ## Show and Tell